morganbrooks/MDAPy/MDAPy_User_Manual.md

 > Brooks, M. (2025).
 An evaluation of the accuracy of maximum depositional age algorithms in a variety of tectonic settings using MDAPy: a new Python based application (Master's thesis, University of Calgary, Calgary, Canada). https://doi.org/10.11575/PRISM/49790

 ---
-Coutts, D.S., Matthews, W.A., and Hubbard, S.M.
-(2019).
-Assessment of widely used methods to derive depositional ages from detrital zircon populations. *Geoscience Frontiers*, 10(4), 1421–1435.